taniarascia/webpack-boilerplate/README.md

 You can view the deploy by creating a server in `dist`.

-In case you don't have have http-server
+In case you don't have [http-server](https://www.npmjs.com/package/http-server) installed.

 ```bash
 cd dist && npm -i http-server -g && http-server